Getting started with 3D printing

 - Blender – Free downloadable program for 3D design.
 Can do very advanced 3D models as well as animation.

-- Fusion 360 – You can get a free hobbiest license for this.
+- Fusion 360 – You can get a free hobbyist license for this.
 It’s good for mechanical style modelling.

 Source an existing model

 Makers are great at sharing!
-You can find lots of designs online at Thingiverse.
+You can find lots of designs online, a few good sites are Thingiverse, Printables and Thangs.
 Remember to check the details for info about whether it needs supports.
 The comments can also be helpful to see how well it’s turned out for other people.

 You can also find existing models and bring them into a 3D design programme to adjust them to what you want.

-Once you have your 3D model, export or download your:
+Once you have your 3D model, export or download it.

 STL file